 What is mochi ice cream when it comes to food trends?
 Unlike other culinary fads, mochi ice cream is no flash in the dessert pan.
 It’s only grown in popularity over the years as more lovers of sweet treats have discovered it and spread the word.
 Grab a carton of mochi ice cream at your local grocer or gourmet food shop to taste it for yourself.
-Or if you’re feeling adventurous, try making your own at home so you can experiment with new flavors.
+Or if you’re feeling adventurous, try making your own at home so you can experiment with new flavors on National Ice Cream Day or any day of the week.
 Your invention could be the next combo that sets the frosty world of mochi ice cream on fire!

 For even more ways to elevate your kitchen, check out chef-recommended cookware in the Cozymeal Shop.